Immunic, Inc. (IMUX) Bundle

 Initial capital/funding

-Seed funding was followed by a significant Series A financing round in September 2016, raising €17.5 million (approximately $19.6 million at the time).
-This round was crucial for initiating the company's first clinical programs.
+Initial seed funding was followed by a substantial Series A financing round in September 2016, which raised €17.5 million, or approximately $19.6 million at the time.
+This capital was immediately used to acquire the intellectual property for its first drug candidates, including IMU-838.

 Immunic, Inc. (IMUX) Ownership Structure